• Skip to primary navigation

 • Operating system knowledge: Computer forensic investigators will need to know how to effectively find and retrieve data from various operating systems including, but not limited to, Windows, Linux, MacOS, Unix, and Android.

-• Malware analysis: At times, computer forensic investigators may be asked to analyze a or reverse engineer a piece of malware.
+• Malware analysis: At times, computer forensic investigators may be asked to analyze or reverse engineer a piece of malware.
 Reverse engineering and malware analysis are skills that, while they are difficult to learn, are invaluable to anyone working within computer forensics.

 • Analytical skills: Because a large portion of a computer forensics investigator’s job is to analyze digital data and evidence, analytical skills are crucial.